Why do I have to reconnect my social channels?

 • Have only one person assigned to reconnect channels in Gain

-• Do not log in to Facebook as another person to reconnect channels.
+• Please don't log in to Facebook as another person to reconnect channels.

 • Please reconnect channels with your personal login.